NavyCo/navyco_jade.github.io/README.md

 ### Managing client-side JavaScript libraries

-This project uses [Bower](http://bower.io/) to manage client-side libraries, and uses [grunt-bower-task](https://github.com/yatskevich/grunt-bower-task) to override directory structure of the components.
+This project uses [Bower](http://bower.io/) to manage client-side components, and uses [grunt-bower-task](https://github.com/yatskevich/grunt-bower-task) to override their directory structure.

-Basically, installed bower components are minified and concatenated into single script file.
+Basically, the components are minified and concatenated into a single file.
 However, if you describe `exportsOverride` in `bower.json` to specify export destination of the components, you can use them in other ways:

 * The files exported to `public` are not concatenated and directly copied to the `master` directory.